hotosm/docs/docs/modules/backend.md

 ### [PostgresClient()](https://hotosm.github.io/osm-rawdata/api/#postgrespy)

-This program extracts data from a local postgres data, or the remote Underpass one.
+This program extracts data from a local postgres data, or via a remote database.
 A boundary polygon is used to define the area to be covered in the extract.

 ### [MapImporter()](https://hotosm.github.io/osm-rawdata/api/#importerpy)

-Imports data into a postgres database that is using the Underpass schema.
+Imports data into a postgres database that is using the raw-data-api schema.
 This currently supports three input formats, Geojson, all OSM formats, and Parquet files from Overture.